- Shuttle Bus

 Yes, generally you must have written or electronic authorization prior to incurring any travel expense.
 If it is not practicable or possible to obtain such authorization prior to travel, your agency may approve a specific authorization for reimbursement of travel expenses after travel is completed.
 However, written or electronic advance authorization is required for items in §301-2.5(c), (i), (n), and (o) of this part.

-4. After I have an approved TA, can I make the reservation myself?
+4. After I have an approved TA, may I make the reservation myself?

-No, Federal Travel Regulations (FTR) states that all government travel must be through a Travel Management Center under contract to the government, FTR 301-50.3 [shown below in #5].
-DOE HQ’s TMC is ADTRAV.
+No, Federal Travel Regulations (FTR) states that all Government travel must be through a Travel Management Center (TMC) under contract to the Government, FTR 301-50.3 [shown below in #5].
+DOE Headquarters' TMC is ADTRAV.

 5. FTR 301-50.3 Must I use the ETS or TMS to arrange my travel?

 Yes, if you are an employee of an agency as defined in §301-1.1 of this chapter, you must use the E-Gov Travel Service when your agency makes it available to you.
 Until then, you must use your agency’s existing Travel Management Service (TMS) to make your travel arrangements.
 If you are an employee of the Department of Defense (DoD) or of the Government of the District of Columbia, you must arrange your travel in accordance with your agency’s TMS.
 Your agency may grant an exception to required use of TMS/ETS under §§301-50.4, 301-73.102, or 301-73.104 of this chapter.